LocoRoco 2

-LocoRoco 2 is a platform game developed by Japan Studio and published by Sony Computer Entertainment.
-It is the sequel to 2006's LocoRoco and was released for the PSP handheld game console in 2008.

-A remastered version was released on the 9th of December 2017 for PlayStation 4.
+LocoRoco 2 is a platform video game developed and published by Sony Computer Entertainment for the PlayStation Portable.
+It is the sequel to LocoRoco and the third game in the series after LocoRoco Cocoreccho!.
+It was released in Japan and PAL regions in 2008 and North America in 2009.
+A remastered version was released on December 9, 2017 for the PlayStation 4.